 Find Plans in your area with your ZIP Code

-With Original Medicare and Medigap, you control your out-of-pocket costs by purchasing the amount of coverage you need.
-The best coverage is a balance between fixed costs (monthly premiumsA premium is an amount that an insurance policyholder must pay for coverage.
-Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ) and the long-term benefit (deductibles and copayments covered by insurance).
+With Original Medicare and Medigap, you control your out-of-pocket costs by purchasing the coverage you need.
+The best coverage is a balance between fixed costs (monthly premiums) and long-term benefits (deductibles and copayments covered by insurance).

-If you can’t afford your 20 percent share, you are institutionalized, or you have certain qualifying chronic health issues, then Medicare, MedicaidMedicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., and Social Security have assistance programs that can help.
+If you can’t afford your 20 percent share, you are institutionalized, or you have certain qualifying chronic health issues, then Medicare, Medicaid, and Social Security have assistance programs that can help.
 We cover these programs in another part of this series.7Medicare.gov, “Special Needs Plans (SNP)”, Accessed January 15, 20228Medicaid.gov, “Health Homes”, Accessed January 15, 2022

 How do you know which route is best for you?

-In the fourth article in this series, we talked about why people with chronic health issues should not join a Medicare Advantage plan.
-Unless you are receiving government or retiree benefits that help pay your copayments and/or premiums, Medicare Advantage can be very expensive if you have chronic health conditions.
-However, healthy seniors can get a lot of value from a Medicare Advantage plan that offers secondary benefits.
+This series’ fourth article discussed why people with chronic health issues should not join a Medicare Advantage plan.
+Unless you receive government or retiree benefits that help pay your copayments and/or premiums, Medicare Advantage can be very expensive if you have chronic health conditions.
+However, healthy seniors can get much value from a Medicare Advantage plan that offers secondary benefits.

 The only way to know which option is best for you is to sit down and calculate your estimated costs.
 How frequently do you see your doctor(s), go to the emergency room, need an ambulance, or have inpatient hospital stays?